kubernetes/community/contributors/design-proposals/storage/pv-to-rbd-mapping.md

 It also leaves room for storing any other metadata about the PVC.

+### Upgrade/Downgrade Behavior

+#### Upgrading from a K8s version without this metadata to a version with this metadata
+The metadata for image is populated on CreateImage.
+After an upgrade, existing RBD Images will not have that metadata set.
+When the next AttachDisk happens, we can check if the metadata is not set, set it.
+Cluster administrators could also run a one time script to set this manually.
+For all newly created RBD images, the rbd image metadata will be set properly.

+#### Downgrade from a K8s version with this metadata to a version without this metadata
+After a downgrade, all existing RBD images will have the metadata set.
+New RBD images created after the downgrade will not have this metadata.

 ## Proposal 1

 Make the RBD Image name as base64 encoded PVC name(namespace+name)